Tourmaline: Most Colorful in the World?

 Tourmaline: Most Colorful Mineral in the World?

-The tourmaline is a very sought-after rare rock amongst fine mineral collectors for its massive range of colors and shades.
+Tourmaline is a very sought-after rare rock amongst fine mineral collectors for its massive range of colors and shades.
 The depth of color in tourmalines rival that of emeralds, rubies, and sapphires.
-Yet, the tourmaline doesn’t have an extensive history of myths and lore because it is a relatively modern discovery.
+Yet, tourmaline doesn’t have an extensive history of myths and lore because it is a relatively modern discovery.

 Not Quite an Emerald